lowjiajin/snowfall/README.md

     generator_id=0
 )
 ```
 Successively calling `get_id()` will return valid GUIDs.

-Snowfall throttles the issuing speed to ensure that no more than 4096 GUIDs are generated per ms.
+> :warning: **Possible throttling**: Snowfall throttles the issuing speed to ensure that no more than 4096 GUIDs are generated per ms.

 ```
 id_generator.get_id()
 >>> 4611686027683621110